torford/torford.github.io/macros3.md

 ### 2. Coaching

 **Scenario:** A new feature, Coaching, was released on the platform in June 2020.
-In order to prepaare the Customer Care team on how to respond to anticipated customer inquiries, I reviewed the new feature in-depth and crafted the following macros.
+In order to prepaare the Customer Care team on how to respond to anticipated customer inquiries, I reviewed the new feature and related third-party services in-depth and crafted the following macros.

-*Intake Options/Prospective Clients*
+*1. Intake Options/Prospective Clients*

 >When you first create your Coaching product, you’ll be able to choose how you want to intake clients.
 >